How to Optimize Your Website for Search Engines

 2. Optimize On-Page SEO

-On-page SEO refers to the elements you can control directly on your website to improve its search engine rankings.
-This includes optimizing your content, meta tags, and site structure.
+On-page SEO refers to the elements on your website that you can control and optimize to improve search engine rankings.

 Key On-Page SEO Practices:

-- Meta Descriptions: Craft concise meta descriptions (under 160 characters) that include your target keywords and encourage clicks.
+- Meta Descriptions: Write compelling meta descriptions (under 160 characters) that include your target keyword to encourage clicks.

-- URL Structure: Create clean, descriptive URLs that include your primary keyword (e.g., www.example.com/seo-tips).
+- URL Structure: Create clean, descriptive URLs that include your target keyword (e.g., www.example.com/seo-tips).

-- Internal Linking: Link to other relevant pages on your site to improve navigation and distribute link equity.
+- Internal Linking: Link to other relevant pages on your website to improve navigation and distribute link equity.

 - Write for your audience first, and optimize for search engines second.